| Working

 Ireland gave generously and succeeded in purchasing a custom

+built vehicle.
 One could list numerous examples of our work for charity

 but it is sufficient to stress that charitable giving is happening